 Clarence Benjamin “Buck” Rowe, known as the unofficial Mayor of Guinea, was born in 1920, the year his father opened the C.B.
 Rowe & Son General Store at the corner of Mark Pine and Guinea Roads.
 Buck, following in his father’s footsteps, continued the store’s tradition of being a community gathering place.

 According to an interview with Buck in 1996, “the main part of the store was built around 1880 during Reconstruction. . . .
 It’s put together with dried locust pegs and blacksmith nails.
 The roof had hand-hewn Cyprus shingles.”
 The store served as the Bena Post Office from 1947 until 1977 when Buck was the postmaster.

-The Guinea Heritage Association is raising funds to be able to open the store as an official museum – one of Buck’s dreams before he died in 2005.
+The Guinea Heritage Association is raising funds to be able to open the store as an official living history museum – one of Buck’s dreams before he died in 2005.

-Help make our museum a reality: contribute a tax-deductible gift
+Help support this museum by contributing a tax-deductible gift

 to the “Buck’s Store Museum Fund”